RafaGago/ssc/readme.md

 of the application that uses the library and the simulation code to give meaning and to parse them back and forth.

+There is an example program that static links the simulator and simulation in the example/src folder.

 Features
 ========